With non-dairy proteins on the rise, there’s increasing interest in alternative muscle building products.

 How is Hydrolysed Collagen made?

-Hydrolysed collagen (which we call Beef Protein at Bulk Nutrients) is very different to Future Whey.
+Hydrolysed collagen (which we call HCP at Bulk Nutrients) is very different to Future Whey.

 Believe it or not, hydrolysed collagen is completely sourced from an animal, usually cattle (Bovine) but occasionally fish or chicken.
-The collagen which comes from skin, hoofs and hair of animals from an abattoir, is hydrolysed via an enzymatic process.
 The end result is a very pure high protein product which is also carbohydrate and fat free.

-In its finished state hydrolysed collagen contains an array of 19 amino acids which are “set”.
-All collagens from the same origin (ie Beef) will have very similar amino acid spectrums as these are determined by the animal’s collagen structure.
+In its finished state hydrolysed collagen contains an array of 18 amino acids which are “set”.
+All collagens from the same origin (ie Bovine) will have very similar amino acid spectrums as these are determined by the animal’s collagen structure.
 In this way Hydrolysed Collagens are not “engineered” like a product such as Future Whey.

 What does hydrolysation mean?